These are general, 5-gallon, extract instructions to help keep you on track with your brew. Cheers!!!

 - Attach bottling wand to end of syphon hose, which should be attached to your bottling spigot.

-- Start filling your sanitized bottles.
+- Dump out sanitizer and start filling your bottles.

 - Cap your filled bottles. *Usually, one person fills the bottles and one person caps so there's less chance of oxidation.